vedyweb/wpmvc/readme.txt

 == License ==

-WP MVC Plugin is released under the GNU General Public License v3 or later.
+WPMVC Plugin is released under the GNU General Public License v3 or later.